skiny-n/AutoLayout/README.md

 **AutoLayout** is a very light-weight layout framework wrapping Apple's Auto Layout API with super easy chainable syntax to speed up everyday autolayouting tasks.
 Since this framework is just a wrapper, there are no dependencies whatsoever 😊

-Anything Auto Layout can do - AutoLayout can do too.
+Anything Auto Layout can do - AutoLayout can do too - **but with waaaay shorter syntax**.
 All classes, extensions and functions are documented for autocomplete quick overview.
 I've been using this library in my personal projects and it saved me tons of time and constraints headache 😩 (looking at you **_Unable to simultaneously satisfy constraints_...**)

 So perhaps it will save you some time as well. **Enjoy!** ❤️